 - The identification of the Suzerain by his name and titles;

 - The historical survey of the Suzerain's dealings with the vassal, with the purpose of illustrating to the vassal how much the Suzerain has done to protect and establish the vassal who therefore owes submission and allegiance to the Suzerain.

-These 2 are called the preamble, and the next section of these treaties list the "stipulations."
+Dr. Kline also states that "[T]hese two sections are referred to as the preamble and the next section of these treaties list the 'stipulations.'
 What the vassal is required to do is spelled out in principal and detail.
 This section is often concluded with the requirement that the vassal deposit his copy of the treaty in his temple, where he is to occasionally read and study it to refresh his memory concerning his duties.

 The Suzerain would keep one copy of the covenant and the vassal would keep one copy of the covenant.
 This can be seen with the giving of the Torah, and the reason there were 2 tablets.
 Typically the most widely used rite was that of cutting the bodies of animals in halves and placing them in two rows with enough space between for the two parties of the treaty to walk side by side, as with the Avrahamic covenant, but this isn't seen until after the fall of Adam and death (separation) was brought into the world.
 As they walked between the pieces, they were vowing to each other, "May what has happened to these animals, happen to me if I break this covenant with you."
 This is why that Avraham was put to a deep sleep.
 It was a one sided covenant, to which, if Avraham or his descendant break, per-incarnate Yeshua would have this done to Him.

 Dr. Kline's lecture notes also document the following concerning Exodus 20 and Deuteronomy: